Team-xManager/xManager/README.md

-For contributers, pull request should be done on the "Developer" branch.
+NOTE: For contributers, pull request should be done on the "Developer" branch.
 The "main" branch is for the release.

 # xManager (Spotify)